 Advanced configuration is designed to be used by expert users who understand JSON and the properties of xAPI statements.

-Certain settings are unique to the Heatmap Report and only configurable in Advanced Configuration.
 Check out our Advanced Configuration guide for more information.